evaherbst/MyoGenerator/README.md

  The add-on currently works for versions 2.91.0 - 2.93.0.
 Blender can be installed [here](https://www.blender.org/).

- To install the add-on, download the Add-on Folder from this repository (make sure it is zipped) and then follow the instructions [here](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html).
+ To install the add-on, download this repository, zip the Add-on folder, and then follow the instructions [here](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html).